henrydhall/Caesar-Cipher-Python/README.md

 Decrypted texts are separated by a line of text as below.

     ********** n
-Where n is the number of rotations.
+Where n is the number of the rotation made.

 # Features
-Encrypt text from the commandline and print to command line.
+Encrypt text from the commandline or a file and print to command line.

-Encrypt text from text file and print to command line.

-Decrypt text from the commandline and print to command line.
+Decrypt text from the commandline or a file print to command line.

-Decrypt text from text file and print to command line.
+Brute force decrpyt text from the commandline or a file and print to command line.

 # Future Updates
 Improve brute force decryption by enabling search for keywords from file.